 Typical fleet manager responsibilities usually involve establishing a vehicle maintenance program, managing drivers, supervising the fleet’s financial activities, and ensuring overall efficiency.
 While all of these responsibilities can easily overwhelm some ill-prepared fleet managers, there are many who rise to the occasion and find great ways to optimize their fleets.
-The following are five things successful fleet managers do to promote fleet efficiency and ensure the safety of workforce.
+The following are five things successful fleet managers do to promote fleet efficiency and ensure the safety of the workforce.

 Some of the things getting past you as a fleet manager could include unreported vehicle damages, a counterfeit Department of Transportation certification, or the purchase of gasoline for a vehicle that uses diesel.
 As a fleet manager, you ought to audit your processes on a daily basis and let everyone you work with know where you stand in regards to unethical practices.